martianmr/Hello-Universe/README.md

 # Hello-Universe
 Because Hello World was so last century
 Or maybe I'm having second thoughts.
-After all tyhe world is a big place.
+After all the world is a big place.